 The Numbers: Bisciotti was a minority owner of the Ravens from 2000 until he bought the whole dang team through a $325 million deal with Art Modell in 2004.
-The Ravens are now worth $1.2 billion.
-Oh, they also won the Super Bowl last season, which looked like it was a lot of fun.
+The Ravens are now worth $1.5 billion.

 Young Gun: Bisciotti is the second youngest sole owner of an NFL franchise behind Dan Snyder.
 Bisciotti is the first youngest if you don’t count owners who are despised by their own fans.